TinkerSo/SmoothOperator/hardware/README_Hardware.md

 - **Charging Notes**: Batteries must be charged individually or with a dual-bank 12V charger

 ## 7. Assembly and Wiring Instructions
+Most of the electronics use 5V logic and low current, as they are just transferring signals.
+Hence, all signal wires are done with 22 AWG wire.
+The connections can be done either through solder, spade connectors, screw terminals, or other forms of connections.

 - Connect chassis components following CAD assembly drawings.
-- Mount motor controllers securely inside acrylic electronics bay.
+- Mount motor controllers securely inside acrylic electronics.
-- Wire ultrasonic sensors and limit switches to the Arduino Mega via the custom PCB.
+- Wire ultrasonic sensors and limit switches to the Arduino Mega via the custom Arduino Mega Board.
+Follow the table below for pin in and out.
 - Connect the Jetson Nano to the Arduino Mega using UART cables, ensuring correct baud rate configuration.
 - Connect motor controller outputs to the drive motors.
-- Double-check all wire crimps and connector polarities before initial power-up.
+- Double-check all wire crimps and connector polarities before initial power-up to the table attached below.

+### Wiring Tip: Use various colored wires and stay consistent with color, such as black for ground and red for power.
+Lastly, screw terminals and spade connectors help with modularity while maintaining secure connections making it easier to debug.
+To debug, utilize an oscilloscope for signal and a multimeter for power.

-For detailed assembly photos, wiring diagrams, and tips, see Section 7 below.
+For more detailed assembly photos, see Section 8 below.

 ### Arduino Mega Pin Mapping